 On our “Imagine People Here” campaigns, we work with local advocates and municipal officials to create temporary demonstration projects that improve safety and access for bicyclists and pedestrians in communities across the state.

-Using temporary infrastructure such as cones, bollards, signs, sandbags, and paint, Imagine People Here projects demonstrate the value of dedicated bicycle and pedestrian facilities including bike lanes, curb extensions, and other traffic-calming measures.
-The goal is to show how a bicycle, pedestrian, or traffic-calming facility could improve safety and comfort without adversely impacting other users.
+Using temporary infrastructure such as flexible posts, signs, and paint, Imagine People Here projects demonstrate the value of dedicated bicycle and pedestrian facilities like bike lanes, curb extensions, and other traffic-calming measures.
+The goal is to show how a bicycle, pedestrian, or traffic-calming facility could improve safety and comfort at an affordable price (most demos cost less than $1000).
+Speed and yield studies are performed before and after installations to evaluate effectiveness.

 Looking to provide feedback on an existing or past project?
 Email email@example.com.